lukarh/spotiinsights/README.md

         }),
 `

-Once you've registered for Spotify's Developer API, create a .env file in the server folder and fill in your following credentials:
+Once you've registered for Spotify's Developer API, create a .env file in the server folder and put in your following credentials:

 `SPOTIFY_CLIENT_ID = "your-spotify-client-id"`